adamwong246/github-issue-prioritizer/README.md

         2,
         3
     ],
-    "blockees": [                 // a list of issues which are blocked by this issue 97,
-        98,
-        99
-    ],
     "points": 0                   // anything, primarily used for testing }
 ```